Rules of Racing

 - Provide a basis for safe, fair, and equal racing.

-- Ensure that due notice is taken of the RowSafe Guidance, the provisions of which shall take precedence at all times.
+- Ensure that due notice is taken of the RowSafe Guidance.

 - Provide a consistent framework for the regulation and organisation of rowing competitions.